 Most of us are familiar with the annoyance of having a fly land on our food.
 But few are aware of the link between house flies and disease.
 Have you been sick this year?
 Did you shrug and think that it was just the common cold or a flu virus?
 If flies routinely get into your home, it is possible that they're the reason you got sick.
 Are you aware that flies are implicated in the transmission of 65 diseases?
 Surprising isn't it?
 Only recently have researchers discovered just how bad it is to have flies land on our hamburgers.
 So, now that you know "why" you should keep flies out of your Charlotte home, here's how.

 There are few things that will lure flies to your property faster than a dirty trash receptacle.
-Flies can smell decaying organic matter from a great distance.
+Flies in Charlotte can smell decaying organic matter from a great distance.
 If you miss trash day, or you tend to have trash sitting in receptacles for more than a week, it is likely that flies have taken notice.
 The more flies you have near your Charlotte home, the more likely it is that they will get into your home.

 Flies are highly mobile.
 Not only are they able to fly, they can fly pretty fast.
 When you open your door to go in or out of your home, you can let a fly inside.
 While it is impossible to prevent this from happening, you can reduce your chances of having a fly zip into your home by: